 Early Childhood Lab School (ECL)

-The Early Childhood Lab School (ECL) is the weekday program for infants, toddlers, and preschoolers at CCFS.
+The Early Childhood Lab School (ECL) is the half-day program for infants, toddlers, and preschoolers at CCFS.
 It serves as a model early childhood program, a site for research involving young children, and provides an educational experience for students studying child development.

 The program enrolls 82 children in four classrooms and three large outdoor play spaces:

 - 60 preschoolers